gelldur/EventBus/README.md

 TARGET_LINK_LIBRARIES(MyExecutable PUBLIC Dexode::EventBus)
 ```

-Also if you want you can install library and add it any other way you want.
+Also if you want you can install library and add it at any way you want.

 # Performance